 On the Ernie Maxwell Trail, the crossing of Chinquapin Creek just below Humber Park continues to flow well just upstream of the trail.
 Intermittent diversion by Fern Valley Water District (who unhelpfully refer to it as Tahquitz Creek!) results in the flow across the actual trail being unreliable at present.
 This creek is an important source of water for the many dogs walked on this trail.

 WATER STATUS: Desert Divide

 Live Oak Spring (N 33 37 21, W 116 33 24) Flowing well.
 The most reliable water source on the Desert Divide.

 Cedar Spring (N 33 40 36, W 116 34 35) Flowing well.
 Easiest access is the trough just upstream from the trail to the campsite.

-Apache Spring (N 33 43 11, W 116 37 13) Flowing fairly well.
-See comments above regarding the greatly improved trail to this spring.
+Apache Spring (N 33 43 11, W 116 37 13) Flowing weakly.
+The trail off the PCT to this spring was greatly improved earlier this summer.